 As a SPACE – Nafasi Academy consists of three artist studios, a large classroom, a reading library, a large production workshop, an art supply shop, an exhibition gallery, and an amphitheatre-style cinema space.
 The centre has been designed via a co-creative process involving the input of the community and is continuously ‘built’ through the ongoing engagement of Student Members participating in its programming.

-ACADEMY + EXCHANGE
+EDUCATION + EXCHANGE

 The ‘question-based’ programme samples from successful community-minded art school curricula – and takes the form of intensive theoretical modules, exchanges with International Artists in Residence, and regular mentorship sessions facilitated by professional Tanzanian artists and curators, many of whom are Nafasi Alumni members.